 A Camp Cup is good for a great many things:

 I have used mine for all of the above.
-But after coffee consumption, what gets my Speckled Camp Cup the most use in the outdoors is cooking: it’s the perfect measurement tool.
+But after my usual camping coffee consumption (is there anything better than coffee outside?), what gets my Speckled Camp Cup the most use in the outdoors is camping cooking: it’s the perfect measurement tool.

 Here’s a basic ratio guide for cooking grains.